 5. Get a housemate to help you split rent and bills! ….

 The list goes on and on… you get the point.
-I live on a strict budget of $1500/month and always think of expenses in terms of travel.
-The savings allow me to not only to pay off my debt and live a comfortable life in Australia, but also save enough to be able to afford to take unpaid leave and travel to the other side of the world for just a 2 week trip!
+We live on a strict budget of $1500/month/each and always think of expenses in terms of travel.
+The savings allow us to not only to pay off debt and live a comfortable life in Australia, but also save enough to be able to afford to take unpaid leave and travel to the other side of the world for just a 2 week trip!

 Tip #5: Travel to destinations that don’t break the bank